Oiling Worktops: A Worktop Express® Nutshell Guide

-- Begin by applying a small amount of oil to the brush supplied in our aftercare kit (you don’t need much – a little goes a long way) and use brush to spread the oil evenly all over the worktop.
+- Begin by applying a small amount of oil to the brush supplied in our aftercare kit (you do not need much – a little goes a long way) and use brush to spread the oil evenly all over the worktop.

 - After the surface is completely covered rub down with a clean lint free cloth to make sure oil coverage is even.

 - Leave to dry overnight.
-The best way to test whether the oil is completely dry is to put your hand on the surface and then remove it; if it feels ‘tacky’ or slightly sticky when you pull away, it’s not dry.
+The best way to test whether the oil is completely dry is to put your hand on the surface and then remove it; if it feels ‘tacky’ or slightly sticky when you pull away, it is not dry.

 - Repeat the process – as many times as you desire.
 The more coats you apply in these early stages, the stronger and more attractive the timber will become.

-- After that, it’s easy!
+- After that, it is easy!
 If you oil regularly for the first six weeks, the worktop will build up oil protection sufficient so that you may leave this and only re-oil once every three months.

 - For more information regarding installation and maintenance, please consult our aftercare page.